 The Company's pension plan funding strategy has historically been to contribute an amount equal to the greater of the minimum required contribution under ERISA or the amount necessary to fully fund the plan on an accumulated benefit obligation ("ABO") basis at the end of the fiscal year.
 The ABO is based on a variety of demographic and economic assumptions, and the pension plan assets' returns are subject to various risks, including market and interest rate risk, making an accurate prediction of the pension plan contribution difficult.
-Based on current pension plan assets and market conditions, the Company expects to make a contribution of up to \$10,000,000 to its pension plan prior to December 31, 2012 to fund its 2012 pension plan obligations.
-As of March 31, 2012, no 2012 year contributions have been made.
+Based on current pension plan assets and market conditions, the Company expects to contribute between \$10,000,000 and \$20,000,000 to its pension plan prior to December 31, 2012 to fund its 2012 pension plan obligations.
+As of June 30, 2012, no 2012 year contributions have been made.